SOMALIS CHY

 so-ma-lis GEE (she/her/hers)

-I am a Ph.D.
-Candidate at the Department of Consumer Science at the School of Human Ecology, University of Wisconsin-Madison.
+I received a Ph.D. degree in Human Ecology with a concentration in Consumer Behavior and Family Economics from the Department of Consumer Science at the School of Human Ecology, University of Wisconsin-Madison in 2024.
 I have a B.A in Economics from Paññāsāstra University of Cambodia in 2016 and an Erasmus Mundus Joint Master Degree from a consortium of European universities in Economics of Globalization and European Integration in 2018.
-My research broadly focuses on the dynamics of families’ relationships on economic decision-making and their interactions with social policies and benefits with the aim of improving families’ well-being and reducing social and economic inequalities.

 Contact

-chy@wisc.edu | somalis.chysc@gmail.com | Department’s Webpage: Somalis Chy
+chy@wustl.edu | somalis.chysc@gmail.com

 Media mentions